My Journey with Ramsay-Hunt Syndrome

 I woke in 2021 with the right side of my face paralyzed and I was having trouble balancing.
 I went to the emergency room, but the hospital doctor did not believe I could get Ramsay-Hunt twice because it's so rare.
 They wouldn't give me the antiviral and the steroid but admitted me to rule out a stroke.
 After my insistence that they called an infectious disease specialist.
 I was placed on IV acyclovir and steroids for the two days I was hospitalized.
 The hospital doctors would not continue the medication despite that I broke out in shingles on my face, neck, and back in the hospital.
 My facial paralysis on the right side and the balance problems mostly subsided.
 A few days later, I developed more balance problems and had to use a walker.
 My vision and nystagmus got worse.
 I had to go to vestibular physical therapy again.
 In this episode, I didn't get the medication long enough for a positive outcome.
 I can walk independently but I was left with more severe balance problems.
 My eyes do not blink together, and my left eye still doesn't blink nearly as often as the right.
 Both eye corneas are damaged from being so dry for so long.
 The eye-brain connection was damaged.
 My eye's images are diagonal rather than side by side so that the images don't come together.
 My neuro-ophthalmologist recommends prism eyeglasses that I will have to wear all the time to help my vision.
 I am currently in vision therapy which is helping not just my vision but it is helping with my balance.
 I wish I had done it sooner.
 Research your area for vision therapy if your vision or balance was affected by Ramsay-Hunt Syndrome.

 My brain was affected by shingles on my neck called cerebella ataxia.
-Shingles damage part of the cerebellum that affect balance and cognition.
+Shingles damage part of the cerebellum that affects balance and cognition.
 I went to cognitive therapy.

 I feel like I'm shocked every time I look in the mirror and my face is crooked like my brain did not retain what I looked like now.
 I am so self-conscious about it that I don't do Facetime at all because I can't tolerate seeing my crooked mouth talking.